shohysie/Bardsong_Switching/README.md

 </a><br>

+  V4.1	Kit descriptions of all bards will also be modified to show all of the adjustments (including instructions for the Chorus and Custom AI).
+  The Custom AI and the Kit Adjustment are combined into one component.

   V4.0	No longer supports no-EE games.
   New component of The Chorus, with which a battle song can be enhanced by multiple bards performing at the same time.
 A leader of chorus should be designated first.